LoopPerfect/conduit/README.md

 Currently only `clang-7` with `-fcoroutines-ts` is supported.

+MSVC support should be added in the near future.

 ## Contributions Welcome!

 Head over to our [issue tracker](https://github.com/LoopPerfect/conduit/issues) where Conduit is heading.